|

 The need to be with their owners is strong and many will climb

-and peak through a sleeve or the neck opening.
-These conures will
+spot and peak through a sleeve or the neck opening.
+These conures

-gladly stay tucked inside your shirt until removed.
-Most seem to
+will gladly stay tucked inside your shirt until removed.
+Most

 Talking: